aleross/angular-segment-analytics/README.md

 ### Constant

-You can set any of the configuration options available by providing your own `segmentConfig` constant.
+You can also set any of the configuration options available by providing your own `segmentConfig` constant.
 You only need to register your constant with your own app using `angular.module('myApp').constant('myConstant', {});`, and the `segmentProvider` will find it.

 Your `segmentConfig` constant should overwrite the properties found in [segmentDefaultConfig](https://github.com/aleross/angular-segment-analytics/blob/master/src/config.js).
 Any properties not overridden will default to the values found in that file.